zlanderous/mu-editor.github.io/en/tutorials/1.0/start.md

   is a [tutorial about modes](modes) for you to read next.

-* File system: The "New", "Load" and "Save" buttons in this group allow you to interact with files on your computers hard drive.
+* File system: The "New", "Load" and "Save" buttons in this group allow you to interact with files on your computer's hard drive.
   * New: create a new blank file.
   * Load: open a file selector to choose a file to load into Mu.
   * Save: save the file to your computer's hard drive.
 If the file has no name,